A Quest for Lifelong Learning

 Although Elmhurst classes often include adult students, Jones was unusual in that she already had two degrees, said kinesiology professor Charlie Goehl, who advised her.
 “She has an enthusiasm for learning that becomes infectious when you’re around her,” he said.

 The degree led Jones to a second career.
 She gained certifications as a personal trainer, health fitness instructor and as a strength and conditioning specialist.
 She worked part time as a fitness trainer at the Elmhurst Park District, the Memorial Park District in Bellwood and at a Loyola Medical Center fitness facility.
 “I became interested in helping special populations, including older adults and minorities,” she said.

 Jones currently is exploring ways to teach biomechanics online.
 “You can use inexpensive measurement tools combining sensors with software on PCs, smart phones and wearable devices to provide all kinds of data—how body angles change throughout your golf swing, how you balance and shift your weight,” she said.
-She’s still working on her game.
-“I tried playing with my left hand but I couldn’t get a good rhythm,” she said.
-“So I decided to go back to my right hand.”
+And, like any lifelong learner, she’s still working on her game.